 Scales and balances are used almost everywhere, sometimes in less than perfect conditions or in demanding settings.
-Some scales are built to withstand specific environments, like washdown scales.
+Some scales are built to withstand harsh industrial or wet environments, like washdown scales.
 Digital washdown scales, as their name indicates, are desinged to be easily washed or cleaned down after use, therefore they have to prevent liquids and particles from entering the internal components of the scale.
 Frequent washing or cleaning of the scale is required in applications during which the scale is splashed or has residue from weighing previous samples.
 They’re used in various industries, and there are a few different types we’ll explore in this guide.

 What does it mean for a scale to be “washdown”?

 You might think using the term “washdown” instead of waterproof is an odd choice.
 That’s because not all washdown scales have the same protection.
 Ingress Protection, or IP ratings, indicate how much resistance to elements like water and dust and what kind of cleaning they can handle.
-We'll write a post with an in-depth look at IP ratings, so be sure to keep an eye on our blog, or follow us on social media if it’s a topic you’d like to know more about.
-Going back to the degrees of protection, some scales can resist spills or humid environments while others can be washed with a pressure hose.
+Some scales can resist spills or humid environments while others can be washed with a pressure hose.
 When purchasing a washdown scale, make sure to pay attention to the IP rating and language used in the description to get the scale most adapted to your needs.
 Even if a scale is made of stainless steel, it might not be water or dust resistant (because the load cells aren’t sealed), so look for the IP rating, the term washdown and a description of the cleaning it can handle

 Types of washdown scales

 Bench washdown scales tend to be medium to small-sized, perfect for limited space and reduced loads.
 These scales aren’t meant for particularly heavy or big loads, but are exceptionally useful in warehouses, laboratories and commercial environments for weighing smaller items including food, lubricants and chemicals.
 Our own WBW series is IP66 rated, which means its load cells are protected from dust and that the scale can withstand high-pressure jets from all directions.
 It can also checkweigh and has overload protection.

 Retail washdown scales are compact and legal for trade.
 They offer all the usual functions of approved scales, such as a display that shows weight, price per unit and total cost, a rear-mounted display that customers can see, and portability for convenience.
 Our WBZ retail scale is IP66 rated in addition to its price computing applications and is perfect for weighing groceries, fruit and vegetables on market stalls.

 Which industries use washdown scales?